Clicky

 The First 5 Hours ONLY

-Some models do have a forced break-in period where you get more RPMs over time.
-So if your brand-new jet ski doesn’t seem fast, it’s more than likely in a forced break-in mode that is designed to protect the engine.
+So if your brand-new PWC doesn’t seem fast, it’s probably likely in a forced break-in mode that is designed to protect the engine.

-Your first service is anywhere from 10 to 50 hours depending on your manufacturer.
-I like doing the first service around 10 to 25 hours as I find 50 hours too long to wait.
+I like doing the first service around 10 to 25 hours, as I find 50 hours too long to wait!

-• Spray the seats with vinyl protectant*.
+• Spray the seats using vinyl protectant (Amazon Link Ad)!

 • Change the oil and oil filter.